delafthi/old-dotfiles/spicetify/README.md

 # Spicetify

-Customize the appearance of Spotify.
+Command-line tool to customize the official Spotify client.
 The configuration is heavily based on dribbblishs configuration (see references).

 - Make sure to adjust the paths in `config-xpui.ini` (relative paths are not possible).